28 of the Best Cursive Fonts in 2025 for Your Logo and Brand

 Keep in mind that you don’t have to use one style for a specific business category, although some cursive styles work better than others.
 Ultimately, ask yourself if your cursive logo suits the character of the brand you’re trying to build.

-Looka’s logo maker offers a wide variety of cursive fonts to select from when building your logo.
+Looka’s logo maker offers a wide variety of cursive text to select from when building your logo.
 We’ll give you a little taste with some examples of cursive logos made in Looka below.

 Food and drinks